 - Accuracy drops fast when used beyond a short forecast window

-Why Forecasting Tools in Excel Fail for Growing Brands
+Why Forecasting in Excel Fails for Growing Brands

-1. Manual processes turn forecasting into a repetitive, time-heavy routine
+1. Manual processes turn forecasting in Excel into a repetitive and long-duration process

 Excel relies on manual updates.
 That means downloading sales reports, pasting new data into your inventory forecasting Excel template, updating formulas, and scanning for broken references.
 Each of those steps takes time, and they have to be done every single cycle.